fbpx

 • Self-exclusion: Ban yourself from gambling sites and casinos.

-• Block gambling transactions: Ask your bank to block gambling-related payments.
+• Block gambling payments: Ask your bank to stop transactions related to gambling.

-• Create an accountability network: Inform a close friend or family member about your decision.
+• Build accountability: Tell a trusted friend or family member about your plan to quit.

-Example: Lerato, a 34-year-old nurse, realized she was spending half her salary on online gambling.
-She handed her finances to a trusted relative, enrolled in debt counseling, and started a side business to regain her independence.
+Example: Lerato, a 34-year-old nurse, discovered she was spending half her salary on online gambling.
+She handed over her finances to a trusted relative, joined a debt management program, and launched a small side business.
+Within a year, she not only cleared much of her debt but also regained her self-respect and independence.

 How Long Does Gambling Recovery Take?

-• Early Recovery (0-6 months): Stopping gambling, dealing with withdrawal urges, setting financial boundaries.
+• Early Recovery (0–6 months): Stopping gambling, managing withdrawal urges, and setting up financial boundaries.

-• Long-Term Recovery (2+ years): Maintaining control, avoiding relapse, and rebuilding long-term financial stability.
+• Long-Term Recovery (2+ years): Maintaining control, preventing relapse, and creating long-term emotional and financial security.

 A Winning Future: Finding Control in Gambling Recovery